 - French Broad Chocolate

-- Look for products made with indigenous Yaupon Holly or Burdock (these two local, native plants are frequently foraged in Asheville and incorporated creatively into artisanal food products)
+- Also look for products made with indigenous Yaupon Holly or Burdock (these two local, native plants are frequently foraged in Asheville and incorporated creatively into artisanal food products)

 - black walnuts (<— Admittedly, these are an acquired taste.)